opendroneid/receiver-android/transmitter-devices.md

 It is merely meant as a helpful source of information for people interested in Remote ID.
 If you have information about devices not on the list, input and updates are very welcome.

+Please see also https://drone-remote-id.com/ for lists of additional devices.

 The list is divided into three sections: drones, add-on devices and other implementations.

 ## Drones